anajcaetanom/Trabalho-2_Estrutura-de-Dados/README.md

 - Expand support for additional medical examinations.
 - Develop a graphical user interface (GUI) for better user interaction.

-## 📄 License

-This project is open-source and can be freely modified and distributed.

 ---

 ✨ This project was developed as part of the Data Structures course during the 2023/2 semester.